Hecto-Financial/API-documentation/Integrated API Specifications.md

 | invFileNm      | Invoice File Name                  | 32         |              | ◐                   |                     | ◐               | File name.
 (Korean letter and special character not allowed)<br> Allowed extensions: jpg, png, jpeg<br> * Required for domestic> overseas remittance (excluding remittance to one's own account) |
 | invFileData    | Invoice File Data                  | -          |              | ◐                   |                     | ◐               | BASE64 encoding then sent *For size, only below 100KB is allowed. |
 * Excluding 'Receiver's Korean Name' and 'Receiving Account Remark', only English capital letters are allowed.
-Here's the process to convert the Excel content from the image to a README file in Markdown format.
-I'll draft it based on what I can infer from the text:

 ### Request Sample
 ```plaintext